-If you are not able to participate or your program is canceled, you can work with your EA Advisor to either defer to a later semester, find an alternative program, or cancel your application.
-If your program is canceled by UK, UK EA will refund all EA administrative fees to you.
+If you choose to withdraw or your program is canceled, you can work with your EA Advisor to either defer to a later semester, find an alternative program, or withdraw your application.
+If your program is canceled, UK EA will refund all EA administrative fees to your UK student account.

 Advising & Planning

 Our advisors can meet with you either in person or virtually, depending on your preference.
 To find your EA Advisor and schedule an appointment, visit our website: https://international.uky.edu/ea/meet-ukea-advisors.